 Obviously, right?
 You are no leader of anyone if no one follows you.

-How do you make sure your dog follow your lead, especially when off-leash?
+How do you make sure your dog follows your lead, especially when off-leash?
+The answer is confidence.

 Once on your walk, demonstrate leadership by deciding the particulars.
 If your dog happily follows your lead every time you take a turn or stop, it’s because she/he knows you are in control of your actions.

-See if your dog can tell the difference between ”heading home” and ”casually walking”.
+Also, see if your dog can tell the difference between ”heading home” and ”casually walking” while on leash.
 When your dog respects your tempo it means that you are leading the way.
 Also, does your dog check on you and wait when she realizes you are left behind?

 Once roles are clearly defined, loosen up.
-Confidence is key in leadership, as is cooperation.
-When you are out with your dog, whether leashed or loose, try not to obsess over leading the way and appreciate your dog’s enthusiastic nature.
-If the conditions allow, let them show you the w
+Confidence is key in leadership, but cooperation is also important.
+When you are out there with your dog, whether leashed or unleashed, try not to obsess over leading the way and appreciate your dog’s enthusiastic nature.
+If the conditions allow, let them show you the way.